near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ### 1. Create Payload

-The first step is to construct a payload (transaction, message, data, etc.) that you want to send to another blockchain platform for execution.
+The first step is to construct a payload (transaction, message, data, etc.) for the target blockchain platform.

 This can be performed in the following steps:
 <!-- TODO -->